zoekitchel/starter-hugo-academic-oct25/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a global change ecologist currently applying quantitative tools to better understand the impacts of climate change and human action on marine ecosystems.
-I am currently a Postdoctoral Researcher studying the biodiversity impacts of artificial structures in the ocean with the <a href="https://www.oxy.edu/academics/vantuna-research-group">Vantuna Research Group</a> at Occidental College in Los Angeles, California.
+I am a global change ecologist currently applying quantitative tools to better understand the impacts of climate change on marine ecosystems ways in which humans are responding to changing oceans.
+I am currently working with the Northwest Fisheries Science Center.